mezmer420/dashi/README.md

 - Store song requests in a queue
 - Shuffle, skip, and skipto songs
 - Let you play hangman
+- Let users open tickets by interacting with an embed, creating a private channel to communicate to Staff
+- Let Staff lock, unlock, and save & close tickets, after which ticket channels are autodeleted
+- Send a transcript file of channels
 - Require new users to react to a message to verify and gain access to the server
 - Assign roles by reacting to a message, and removing roles by unreacting (reaction roles)
 - Let you "claim" a waifu by reacted to its respective embed (reaction roles)